Eric-Zschaschel/-Data-Modeling-PostgreSQL-ETL/README.md

 * analytics - shows data visualization and analysis of the results
 * data folder - contains json files with datasets
 * create_tables - creates the database and tables accordint to sql_queries
-* etl_fast - additional content, I created a faster alternative to etl.py
+* etl_faster - additional content, I created a faster alternative to etl.py
 * sql_queries - lists all neccessary queries for CREATE, UPSERT, DROP
 * test: test environment for testing queries